laurentenhoor/your-perspective-news/README.md

 * It is not possible to share and discuss multiple news items at once (cross-linking and comparison).

 # Application Changelog
+## Upcoming version 1.4.0
+* Added a MISSION document to highlight our goals
+* Dialog load time optimalization

 ## version 1.3.1
 * Login required for most user actions.
 * Refactoring to component achitecture.